NetherGamesMC/support/docs/discord-server-regulations.md

 **3. No advertising**

 You may not advertise/promote Discord servers or other programs, websites, or services.
 This rule includes direct messaging unsolicited invites.
+However, you may share Discord servers that are related to NetherGames - such as guild servers.

 Offenders will be issued a warning under this regulation.